 Want to own a John Heartfield book cover on a poster, t-shirt, or mug?
-REQUEST AN ADDITION to The John Heartfield Exhibition Shop.
+REQUEST AN ITEM

 A growing portfolio compilation of John Heartfield’s (Helmut Herzfeld) art for book covers.
 Many were published by Malik-Verlag, the publishing house that was a joint venture of John and his brother, Wieland Herzfelde (Wieland Herzfeld).
 If you would like to add a book to this portfolio, please WRITE TO THE CURATOR.